 Px, y=cost1* P0 x, y+cost0* P1 x, y(cost0+ cost1) Where P0 and P1 are the predictors which copied from the best and second best L-shape candidates, cost0 and cost1 are the costs of the two candidates obtained from the template matching process.

-To signal the new modes, if intraTMP is used in the current CU, a flag is signalled to indicate whether the traditional L-shape template is used.
-If L-shape is used, another flag is signalled to indicate whether the fusion will be applied, otherwise another flag is signalled to indicate above template or left template will be referenced in the template matching.
+To signal the new modes, if intraTMP is used in the current CU, two flags are further signalled to indicate whether the L-shape template with fusion, left or above templates are applied as detailed in the below table.